LucasDelfino92/morrowindsharp/setup.md

 abot's custom distant static overrides, which accounts for different stages of the Morrowind and Bloodmoon main quests, as well as certain quests which modify the game's landscape.
 Edited by Necrolesian to remove support for non-vanilla content.
 - Extract the contents of the file to your Morrowind **Root** directory, overwriting when prompted.

-# Finishing touches

 ## Configuring MGE XE

-Now that we've installed our tools and shaders, it's time to configure MGE XE.

 - In Mod Organizer 2, click on the executables dropdown menu to the left of the **Run** button, and select **MGE XE**.
 - Click **Run** to run the executable.